VT-Visionarium/garlic/README.md

 encapsulated.
 It makes installed software easier to manage using simple UNIX shell commands.

-This project includes, as a sub component a software, that predates this package, a package called encap.
+This project includes, as a sub component, a software that predates this package, a package, by the same name, encap.

 This older encap package does not appear to be maintained or distributed anywhere (but here) but there is some related web pages at URL